 Industrial Piping

 Slip - on flanges are used in industrial plants for connecting pipes.
 They're suitable for various fluids, offering easy installation in chemical, petrochemical pipelines.
+Many projects in this sector opt for pipe plate flange due to its flat structural design and reliable connection performance in general industrial scenarios.

 Power Generation